Clement1205/comp2850-minimal-solution/data/portfolio.md

 Scenario: You have many tasks but want to view only a subgroup.
 Action: Use the filter to show only the “buy” tasks.
-Success Criteria: Filter displays only relevant items, count is correct Target Time: < 10 seconds
+Success Criteria: Filter displays only relevant items, count is correct Target Time: < 20 seconds
 Linked to: Story #4

 Task 5
 Scenario: You just bought bananas
 Action: Delete "Buy Bananas" from the list
-Success Criteria: User sees a confirmation message, task is removed from the list Target Time: <10 seconds
+Success Criteria: User sees a confirmation message, task is removed from the list Target Time: < 10 seconds
 Linked to: Story #5

 Task 6
 Scenario: A user with low vision wants larger text.
 Action: Zoom the interface using "Ctrl +".
-Success Criteria: Text scales with layout, no overlapping Target Time: <5 seconds
+Success Criteria: Text scales with layout, no overlapping Target Time: < 20 seconds
 Linked to: Story #6

 Consent Script